Two-Stage Learning of Stabilizing Neural Controllers via Zubov Sampling and Iterative Domain Expansion

-We demonstrate the effectiveness of our methods in several challenging benchmarks including four 2D systems (Van-Der-Pol, Double-Integrator, Inverted Pendulum, Path Tracking), one 4D system (Cartpole), three 6D systems (PVTOL, 2D Quadrotor, Ducted Fan), and a 12D system (3D Quadrotor).
-System details follow prior works~\citep{wu2023neural,yang2024lyapunov,shi2024certified} and are also provided in the appendix~\ref{sec:system_details}.
+\textbf{Setups:} We demonstrate the effectiveness of our methods in several challenging benchmarks including four 2D systems (Van-Der-Pol, Double-Integrator, Inverted Pendulum, Path Tracking), one 4D system (Cartpole), three 6D systems (PVTOL, 2D Quadrotor, Ducted Fan), and a 12D system (3D Quadrotor).
+System details follow prior works~\citep{wu2023neural,yang2024lyapunov,shi2024certified} and are also provided in appendix~\ref{sec:system_details}.
 We compare our training framework against baselines from DITL~\citep{wu2023neural}, Yang et al.~\citep{yang2024lyapunov}, and Shi et al.~\citep{shi2024certified}.
 We note that all of them work with discrete-time systems.
-We focus on comparing to these baselines due to limitations in all the existing continuous-time methods.
-Both~\citep{chang2019neural} and~\citep{wang2024actor} incorrectly handle the condition $u(x^*) = u^*$, causing the origin to fail to be the equilibrium, and the convergence guarantee is thus unsound.
-Further discussion and examples are included in the appendix~\ref{sec:baseline_detail}.
+We focus on comparing to these baselines due to limitations in the existing continuous-time methods.
+The works~\citep{chang2019neural,wang2024actor,edwards2024fossil} incorrectly handle the condition $u(x^\ast) = u^\ast$, so that the origin fails to be the equilibrium for most systems.
+Further discussions and examples are included in the appendix~\ref{sec:baseline_detail}.
+However, to ensure fair comparison, we still run and present the comparison with Fossil 2.0~\citep{edwards2024fossil} for those systems that their method handle correctly.
 For each method, we run the training/verification pipeline five times with different seeds.
 We compare training success rates and ROA volumes, where the latter is estimated following previous works~\citep{wu2023neural,shi2024certified} as the fraction of points within the ROA sublevel set among a dense sample from the full domain.
-All models undergo the three verification steps from section~\ref{sec:verify} in reverse order.
+All models undergo the three evaluation steps from section~\ref{sec:verify} in reverse order.
 More experimental details can be found in appendix~\ref{sec:appen_experiments}.